 Enabling Streams data exchange

-To enable data exchange capability for a Streams application, add one or more endpoint operators to your Streams application.
-The endpoint operators are as follows:
+To enable data exchange capability for a Streams application, add one or more Endpoint operators to your application.
+The Endpoint operators are as follows:

-- EndpointSource – Generates tuples from data that is provided on a REST API POST call.
+- EndpointSource – Generates tuples from data that is provided on an HTTP POST call or through a WebSocket message.

-- EndpointSink – Returns Streams data in response to a REST API GET call.
+- EndpointSink – Returns Streams tuple data in response to an HTTP GET call or as a message sent over a WebSocket.

 You can also optionally update the Streams application source code to provide customized content that is included with the dynamically generated data exchange API documentation.